 Reporting Concerns and Complaints

 However, we feel that most importantly face to face discussions are effective at resolving concerns/complaints.
-In line with our policy, discussion of a concern would be with the class teacher in the first instance followed by the Head of School if that does not provide a resolution.
+In line with our policy, discussion of a concern would be with the class teacher in the first instance followed by the Headteacher if that does not provide a resolution.
 After that the matter can be referred to the Chair of Governors where hopefully the matter can be resolved.

 Our Complaints Policy sets out the procedures and this can be requested via the school office or downloaded from our website.
 Our aim is to always listen and try to resolve issues before they reach this stage.